-Events - Annual Golf Tournament
+Annual Golf Tournament

 - …and more!

-Funds raised at the tournament will be shared with the Calgary Children's Foundation and the Shouldice Fields – Phase II Enhancement Project.
-Your participation enables these two foundations to improve the quality of life for Calgary Children.
+Funds raised at the tournament will be used to support Calgary Youth and Youth Sports in our city.

 A number of sponsorship opportunities are available.
-Please contact Jenny or Charlene at (403) 244-4487 or email golf@stampederalumni.com to discuss available sponsorships and secure your participation on a team that makes a difference.
+Please contact Jenny at (403) 244-4487 or email golf@stampederalumni.com to discuss available sponsorships and secure your participation on a team that makes a difference.

-Left to Right - John Vos, Chair of the News Talk 770 Calgary Children's Foundation, Tammy Truman - Presenting Sponsor, Stampeder Alumni President Dave Heasman and Stampeder alumnus, Srecko Zizakovic.